 Taking pride of place on the fireplace were a couple of Wally Dugs.
 These iconic white dug ornaments were once found on mantlepieces the length and breadth of Scotland.
 Not to be outdone, the Wee White Dug settled on the hearth to add to the inn’s wee white dug display!

 Later, back at our room we fought an unwinnable battle with sleep.
-Our afternoon of Aberdeenshire air and castle exploring had exhausted us and we were soon fast asleep.
+Our afternoon of Aberdeenshire air and castle exploring on Scotland’s Castle Trail had exhausted us – we were soon fast asleep.

 You’d waken with the peewits crying across the hills, deep and deep, crying in the heart of you, and the smell of the earth in your face, almost you’d cry for that, the beauty of it and the sweetness of the Scottish land and skies. – Lewis Grassic Gibbon (Sunset Song)